 What should you pack?
 Will TSA hassle you about breastmilk?
 Where will you pump?

 What about pumping and flying?

 Have no fear – many breastfeeding moms have been down this road before.
-Here is some of the favorite advice for breastfeeding moms who need to pump while traveling:
+Here is some of our favorite advice for breastfeeding moms who are flying with breast milk and breast pumps:

 - Pump on baby’s schedule: The key to a successful trip is replicating baby’s nursing schedule.
 Review your travel itinerary and build in extra time before departure or during layovers to pump when baby would have nursed.